Building an Installation Package

 SERVER <FLEXnet server Host Name or IP Address> ANY

 If you do not pre-set the location of the FLEXnet license server in your installation package, then when each user runs Origin on their computer, they will see a license dialog asking them to enter the Host Name or IP address of the FLEXnet server.
-The user's Windows log in account must have Administrator permissions to complete this step.

 The Origin Group Leader